OPS-E2E-PPE/VBA-Docs/api/Excel.TextFrame.MarginBottom.md

 keywords: vbaxl10.chm644073
 f1_keywords:
 - vbaxl10.chm644073
-ms.prod: excel
 api_name:
 - Excel.TextFrame.MarginBottom
 ms.assetid: 50b2d7a9-8595-44a7-6f7a-ee2d2255869c
-ms.date: 06/08/2017
+ms.date: 05/17/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # TextFrame.MarginBottom property (Excel)

-Returns or sets the distance (in points) between the bottom of the text frame and the bottom of the inscribed rectangle of the shape that contains the text.
+Returns or sets the distance (in [points](../language/glossary/vbe-glossary.md#point)) between the bottom of the text frame and the bottom of the inscribed rectangle of the shape that contains the text.
 Read/write **Single**.

 ## Syntax

-_expression_. `MarginBottom`
+_expression_.**MarginBottom**

-_expression_ A variable that represents a [TextFrame](./Excel.TextFrame.md) object.
+_expression_ A variable that represents a **[TextFrame](Excel.TextFrame.md)** object.

 ## Example

-This example adds a rectangle to  `myDocument`, adds text to the rectangle, and then sets the margins for the text frame.
+This example adds a rectangle to _myDocument_, adds text to the rectangle, and then sets the margins for the text frame.

 ```vb
 Set myDocument = Worksheets(1)